Essential graded algebra over polynomial rings with real exponents: Introduction

 The solutions developed here to tackle these problems construct a topological framework for concepts of minimality, in the form of dense generator and cogenerator functors.
 For example, with definitions made properly, arbitrary real-exponent monomial ideals have canonical monomial primary decompositions that are minimal in a strong sense, generalizing the situation for polynomial and other affine semigroup rings.
 And these decompositions are similarly derived from canonical irreducible decompositions.
 But the notion of ``irredundant'' for irreducible decomposition must be revised: components can be omitted as long as those that remain are dense in the sense developed~here.

-Density engages with continuity of exponent sets in a way that gives hope of being able to lift the lessons learned here for monomial ideals and multigraded modules to arbitrary ideals and modules.
-In the meantime, the results here generalize classical statements about monomial ideals to the much harder and uncharted context of real exponents.
-And they are made more important by virtue of the central role of real multigraded algebra in the rapidly developing field of topological data analysis, where mathemtical foundations for the real exponent case is sorely lacking from the theory of persistent homology with multiple real parameters \cite{multiparamPH}.
+Density engages with continuity of exponent sets in a way that gives hope of lifting lessons learned here for monomial ideals and multigraded modules to arbitrary ideals and modules.
+In the meantime, the results here open the door to the vast literature surrounding monomial ideals and multigraded modules, from Stanley--Reisner theory to homological algebra, in the uncharted context of real exponents.
+These developments are important by virtue of the central roles of real multigraded algebra independently in quantum noncommutative toric geometry \cite{katzarkov-lupercio-meersseman-verjovsky2020}, which rests on dense finitely generated additive subgroups of~$\RR^n$ (already there are payoffs; see \cite{gldim}, which identifies smooth cases), and in the rapidly developing field of topological data analysis, where real parameters have been present since the introduction of multiple parameters to persistent homology \cite{multiparamPH} but mathemtical foundations have been sorely lacking. \enlargethispage*{.5ex}

 \addtocontents{toc}{ }